 - The types of food eaten

-- Caffeine and alcohol use
+- Caffeine and alcohol usage

 - Reduced sleep duration: Seniors can have difficulties falling asleep and sleeping throughout the night.
 It is not uncommon to wake up numerous times for various reasons, such as having to use the bathroom.

-- Medications: Certain over-the-counter (OTC) and prescription medications can affect sleep patterns and quality.
+- Medications: Certain over the counter (OTC) and prescription medications can affect sleep patterns and quality.

 - Medical and mental health conditions: Various health conditions, such as depression, anxiety, and chronic pain, can make it more difficult to achieve quality sleep.